 Acting is a tough business to break into, and it’s just as hard to sustain a career in the business.
 When you’re not rehearsing a project, training, sitting through long waits at open calls, or filming a commercial, you’ll often need to be working a second job in order to make ends meet in New York City.

 On top of that, as an actor, you’ll be going on several auditions a week, which means you’re likely to face the sting of rejection on a weekly basis.
 Add to this the pressures of signing with or keeping an agent, and you’ve got a recipe for a career filled with highs and lows.
-With such stress, it’s important that you have a plan in place to stay grounded and follow your dream.
+With such stress, and keeping a checklist of emotional regulation strategies – it’s important that you have a plan in place to stay grounded and follow your dream.
 Here are four tips to keep in mind when crafting a self-care plan as an actor in New York City.

 Prioritize your physical health

 The mind-body connection is important in any career but is particularly important if you’re pursuing a career in television, film, or theatre.
 As an actor, your physical instrument is key to getting cast in certain roles.
 Thus, maintaining a healthy lifestyle can pay major dividends when thinking about your performance.